GravityKit/GravityView/readme.txt

 * Fixed: User sorting does not work with shortcode sort attribute set
 * Added: Pipe Recorder field embed support
 * Added: $form_id parameter for the `gravityview_template_$field_type_options` filter
+* Added: Show as score setting for Survey fields

 = 2.4.1.1 on August 27, 2019 =